rudrajit15/rudrajit15.github.io/_pages/about.md

 Howdy!

 I am a fifth-year PhD candidate in the Computer Science Department of **UT Austin**.
 I am fortunate to be advised by Prof. **Inderjit S. Dhillon** and Prof. **Sujay Sanghavi**.
 Broadly speaking, I am interested in developing provably better optimization algorithms and generalization-improving techniques for machine learning.
-My research spans federated learning, differentially private training, and knowledge distillation.
+My research spans adaptive optimization algorithms, knowledge distillation, differentially private training, and federated learning.
 I am also a student researcher at **Google Research** in the **Algorithms and Optimization** team.
 Before this, I was a student researcher at **Google DeepMind** in 2023, a research intern at **Google Research** in 2021, and an applied scientist intern at **Amazon** in 2020.

 Previously, I was a dual degree (combined bachelor's and master's degree) student in the Department of Electrical Engineering, **Indian Institute of Technology** (**IIT**) **Bombay**.
 At IIT Bombay, I worked under the guidance of Prof. **Subhasis Chaudhuri**.
 I was awarded the Undergraduate Research Award (URA-03) for exceptional work in my final thesis.

 You can check out my old CV [here]({{ site.url }}/assets/CV.pdf).
 My email is rdas(at)utexas(dot)edu.

 **<font size="+3">Papers</font>**

+* "**Towards Quantifying the Preconditioning Effect of Adam**" - **Rudrajit Das**, Naman Agarwal, Sujay Sanghavi and Inderjit S. Dhillon.

+    Preprint.
+Download <a href="https://arxiv.org/abs/2402.07114" style="color: #0000FF">here</a>.

+* "**Understanding the Training Speedup from Sampling with Approximate Losses**" - **Rudrajit Das**, Xi Chen, Bertram Ieong, Parikshit Bansal and Sujay Sanghavi.

+    Preprint.
+Download <a href="https://arxiv.org/abs/2402.07052" style="color: #0000FF">here</a>.

 * "**Understanding Self-Distillation in the Presence of Label Noise**" - **Rudrajit Das** and Sujay Sanghavi.